LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Simulation studies of EFT prediction methods

-The ZH production process followed by the leptonic decay of the Z boson and the Higgs boson decay to a pair of bottom quarks is generated at LO with up to one additional jet using Madgraph5 aMC@NLO v2.6.5~\cite{Alwall:2014hca}.
-The NNPDF3.1 NNLO PDF set~\cite{NNPDF:2017mvq} is used.
-The renormalization and factorization scales chosen are half of the sum of the transverse mass of final state particles.
-The SMEFT effects are simulated at LO using the SMEFTsim v3.0~\cite{smeftsim3} model with the \texttt{topU3l} flavor scheme.
-For each event, several weights are stored, which are computed by ME reweighting~\cite{Artoisenet:2010cn} following two approaches: helicity-aware and -ignorant reweightings.
-The SM point, i.e. all Wilson coefficients set to 0, is used as the reference point in reweighting.
-Separate samples are produced by turning on one operator at a time with the following values: a) c$_{Hq}^{(3)}$ = 0.1, b) c$_{HW}$ = 1, c) c$_{H\tilde{W}}$ = 1; in each case, values of all other Wilson coefficients are set to 0.
+The ZH production process, followed by the leptonic decay of the Z boson and the Higgs boson decay to a pair of bottom quarks, is generated at LO with up to one additional jet using \textsc{Madgraph5\_aMC@LO}.
+The NNPDF3.1 NNLO PDF set~\cite{NNPDF:2017mvq} is used, with renormalization and factorization scales set to half of the sum of the transverse mass of the final state particles.
+The SMEFT effects are simulated at LO using the \textsc{SMEFTsim} v3.0~\cite{smeftsim3} model with the \texttt{topU3l} flavor scheme.
+For each event, multiple weights are stored, computed via the ME reweighting using helicity-aware and helicity-ignorant reweighting.
+The SM point, where all WCs are set to zero, is used as the reference for reweighting.

+Separate samples are generated by turning on one operator at a time with the following values: a) $c_{Hq}^{(3)} = 0.1$, b) $c_{HW} = 1$, c) $c_{H\tilde{W}} = 1$; in each case, all other WCs are set to zero.
 These are referred to as the generated samples.
 One million events are generated for each of the reweighted and generated samples.

-The particle-level Z boson p$_\textrm{T}$ spectra predicted by reweighted samples are compared to the one from the generated samples as shown in Fig.~\ref{fig:ZH_Z_pt}.
-In this case, both helicity-aware and -ignorant variants of reweighting model the effects of \qq{(3)}{Hq}{} and \qq{}{HW}{} on Z boson p$_\textrm{T}$ well.
+The particle-level Z boson $p_\textrm{T}$ spectra predicted by reweighted samples are compared to those from the generated samples in Fig.~\ref{fig:ZH_Z_pt}.
+In this case, both helicity-aware and helicity-ignorant reweighting approaches accurately model the effects of \qq{(3)}{Hq}{} and \qq{}{HW}{} on Z~boson~$p_\textrm{T}$.

-Next, we compare the distributions of angle $\theta$ and $\phi$ depicted in Fig.~\ref{fig:HelicityFrame} between reweighted and generated samples in Fig.~\ref{fig:ZH_angles} for c$_{HW}$ and c$_{H\tilde{W}}$ separately.
-For both HVV operators, two variants of reweighting model the angular distributions obtained from the generated samples within statistical uncertainties.
-For the angle $\phi$, one can notice that it follows a $\cos{2\phi}$ distribution for c$_{HW}$=1, which is modified for c$_{H\tilde{W}}$=1 due to different terms in the interference between scattering amplitudes being relevant for CP-even and -odd gauge coupling operators, respectively.
-Therefore, the variable $\phi$ can be used to probe the CP nature of Higgs to vector boson interaction.
+Next, we compare the distributions of the angles $\hat\theta$ and $\hat\phi$ depicted in Fig.~\ref{fig:HelicityFrame} between reweighted and generated samples in Fig.~\ref{fig:ZH_angles} for $c_{HW}$ and $c_{H\tilde{W}}$.
+Both reweighting variants model the angular distributions obtained from the generated samples within statistical uncertainties.
+For the angle $\hat\phi$, we observe a $\cos{2\phi}$ distribution for $c_{HW} = 1$, while for $c_{H\tilde{W}} = 1$, the distribution is modified due to the different interference terms relevant for CP-even and CP-odd gauge coupling operators.
+Therefore, $\hat\phi$ can be used to probe the CP nature of Higgs-to-vector boson interactions.